Y-Ali/Packer-Research/README.md

 #### Continuous Delivery
-Paker is 'command-line driven' which means that it is perfect for using in the continuous delivery pipeline.
+Packer is 'command-line driven' which means that it is perfect for using in the continuous delivery pipeline.